The Witch Craze in Europe: A Talk by Professor Teofilo F. Ruiz

 In the late 15th century in Europe, over 80 thousand people were put to death because they were thought to practice witchcraft.
 They were predominantly elderly women from small villages, who were targeted, labeled as witches, and killed.
 The witch craze was not a widely spread phenomenon at the time, and it was mostly characteristic of Northern Europe.
 Witchcraft was believed to be a mix of malefic acts that aimed at pleasing Satan, and it implied a dualistic separation between God and the devil, and good and evil.

 Professor Ruiz explained that the term witchcraft was often used to describe religions or beliefs that were not common, such as pre-Christian agricultural cults.
 When religious men traveled to rural and isolated areas to spread Christianity, they often encountered various kinds of believers and cults, which were mistaken for devil worshippers.
-Midwives were among the favorite target, because stillbirths were thought to be their way of sacrificing babies to the devil.
+Midwives were among the favorite targets because stillbirths were thought to be their way of sacrificing babies to the devil.
 Brewers were also often accused of practicing witchcraft, because their product intoxicated men and that was thought to make them more vulnerable to the devil’s work.

 Summis Desiderantes, Malleus Maleficarum and Compendium Maleficarum